Commercial aviation: History

+Aviation technology emerged during World War I. Aviation between the World Wars saw the development of the first commercial flights.
+The major players in the early aviation industry were Britain, France, the United States, and the Soviet Union.
+Post-war aviation saw the rapid expansion of commercial operations around the world.

+Europe

+Britain

+Five airlines were established in the United Kingdom between 1916 and 1922.
+The first of these was Aircraft Transport and Travel (AT&T), which operated the world's first regular scheduled international flight for passengers in 1919.

+The first commercial jet airliner to fly was the British de Havilland DH.106 Comet.
+By 1952, the British state airline British Overseas Airways Corporation had introduced the Comet into scheduled service.
+While a technical achievement, the plane suffered a series of highly public failures, including the crashing of BOAC Flight 781 and South African Airways Flight 201.
+The Comet 4 was introduced in 1958.
+The first successful service, from October 1958, was London–New York City, which became the typical jet set route.

+France

+Société Générale des Transports Aériens (SGTA) was the first commercial airline company in France, founded as Lignes Aériennes Farman in 1919.
+Commercial aviation developed in the France in the 1920s, subsidised by the government.

+North America

 United States

-Origins

 Harry Bruno and Juan Trippe were early promoters of commercial aviation.

 The Air Commerce Act of 1926 began to regularize commercial aviation by establishing standards, facilitation, and promotion.
 An Aeronautical Branch was established in the Department of Commerce with William P. MacCracken Jr. as director.
 To promote commercial aviation, he told town fathers that "Communities without airports would be communities without airmail."

 Writing for Collier's in 1929, he noted "Commercial aviation is the first industry inspired by hero-worship and built upon heros".
 He cited the promotion in South America by Herbert Dargue in early 1927.
 After his 1927 trans-Atlantic flight, Charles Lindbergh made a tour of the contiguous United States, paid for by the Daniel Guggenheim Foundation for the Promotion of Aeronautics.
 From that point, commercial aviation took off:

 Roads were choked on Sundays, for weeks afterward, by motorists trying to get to Lambert Field, Lindbergh's home port in Saint Louis, to buy their first air hop.
 Hundreds of thousands of you went aloft for the first time that summer.

 The Aeronautical Branch was charged with issuing commercial pilot licenses, airworthiness certificates, and with investigating air accidents.